aka: Animal Immunity

 - Averted in a Treehouse of Horror special, where King Homer eats a little girl intended as a parody of Shirley Temple.

-- Heavily lampshaded in Treehouse of Horror V, where the teachers at Springfield Elementary are trying to kill Bart, Lisa, and Milhouse:
+- Lampshaded in Treehouse of Horror V, where the teachers at Springfield Elementary are trying to kill Bart, Lisa, and Milhouse:

 Bart: Don't worry guys, something always comes along to save us.(Milhouse falls backwards into a meat grinder)Bart: Nevertheless, I remain confident that someone will come along and save the Simpson children.